DexterInd/GoPiGo3/docs/source/api-basic.rst

    import easygopigo3

-If you have issues importing these 2 modules, then make sure that:
+If you have issues importing these two modules, then make sure:

-   * You've followed the steps found in :ref:`Getting Started <getting-started-chapter>` guide.
+   * You have followed the steps found in :ref:`Getting Started <getting-started-chapter>` guide.
    * You have installed either `Raspbian For Robots`_, the GoPiGo3 `repository`_ or the `GoPiGo3 package`_ (the pip package).
    * You have the ``gopigo3`` package installed by typing the command ``pip freeze | grep gopigo3`` on your Raspberry Pi's terminal.
 If the package is installed, then a string with the ``GoPiGo3==[x.y.z]`` format will show up.